 MVIMG_.
 For each photo I find, I look for a corresponding, larger file in the Microsoft OneDrive camera roll, and, if I find one, move that image over to the new folder structure in place of the Google Drive one.

-It’s not ideal, and the resulting Ruby script is not exactly the best code I’ve ever written, but it does appear to work.
+It’s not ideal, and the resulting Ruby script is not exactly the best code I’ve ever written, but it does work.

 Currently, I’m in an unhappy place: I’m generally still using Google Photos, but I’ve also got camera shots going to OneDrive, and I have a gross Ruby script that tries to sanitize this mess.
 Further, I’m not actually fully confident that these larger files do in fact have the video information I need; I’ll need to learn more about the JPEG file format to figure out if my hunch is correct—and if so, to figure out how to extract the data.